Relief

 Pain Assessment in Advanced Dementia Scale (PAINAD) | Specifically designed for older adults with dementia.
 Observes breathing, negative vocalization, facial expression, body language, and consolability.

-Pain Description (MILD, MODERATE, SEVERE)
+- Pain Descriptions (MILD, MODERATE, SEVERE)

 1-3=MILD 4-6=MODERATE 7-10=SEVERE